mlx-graphs/mlx-graphs/README.md

 ### Contributing

+#### Testing
+We encourage to write tests for all components.
+CI is currently not in place as runners with Apple Silicon are required.
+Please run `pytest` to ensure breaking changes are not introduced.

-##### Pre-commit hooks (temporary)
+#### Pre-commit hooks (optional)
-Make sure to run [pre-commit](https://pre-commit.com) hooks to ensure code quality.
-To do that, simply install them by running
+To ensure code quality you can run [pre-commit](https://pre-commit.com) hooks.
+Simply install them by running
 ```
 pre-commit install
 ```
-> Note: This aims to be a temporary measure until CI/CD is in place.
+and run via `pre-commit run --all-files`.

+> Note: CI is in place to verify code quality, so pull requests that don't meet those requirements won't pass CI tests.

 ## Why running GNNs on my Mac?